amitxv/PC-Tuning/docs/post-install.md

     - ``"%userprofile%\Downloads"``

-- Clear the ``PATH`` user environment variable of locations pointing to Windows bloatware folders

 - Configure Disk Cleanup

     - Open CMD and enter the command below, tick all the boxes except ``DirectX Shader Cache``, press ``OK``